wenshicheng97/usc-csci596-final/README.md

 Conversely, FlashAttention-2 adopts a different strategy where Q is split among four warps, while K and V remain accessible to all warps.
 Following this, each warp performs a matrix multiplication to obtain a segment of QK^T, and then simply multiplies it with the shared segment of V to obtain their respective output segment.
 This eliminates the need for inter-warp communication.
 The reduction in shared memory reads/writes brought about by this new method results in a notable speedup.

-## Proposal FlashAttention with LongFormer
+## Exploration FlashAttention with LongFormer

 Longformer used global attention and local attention for longer sequences input, with FlashAttention reducing the computational cost, LongFormer may be able to capture longer input.